Chapter 15 Security of Payment Legislation Queensland

 What amount can be claimed?

 A person is entitled to claim the amount calculated under the contract.
-If the contract does not provide for the valuation of the construction work and related goods and services, the entitlement is the amount calculated on the basis of the value of the work having regard to the contract price, other rates and prices, any variation and, if the work is defective, the cost of rectifying any defects.
+If the contract does not provide for the valuation of the construction work and related goods and services, the entitlement is the amount calculated on the basis of the value of the work having regard to the contract price, other rates and prices and any variations.

 A progress payment under a construction contract becomes payable: